webdevsint/commands/README.md

 thanks to the very little effort put into it, its very tiny.

 ## Installation
-just clone this git repository
+just clone this git repository, it's a boilerplate bot template with commands integrated.
 ```
 git clone https://github.com/webdevsint/commands
 ```